“Damien, For a writer and claimed atheist you really are not very logical.” – Challenger

-My response, here are my blogs on this topic:
+My response, Here are my blogs on this topic:

-“Critical or Analytical Thinking and Suspension of Judgment, Disbelief or Belief” http://damienmarieathope.com/2016/03/24/critical-or-analytical-thinking-and-suspension-of-judgment-disbelief-or-belief/
+“Critical or Analytical Thinking and Suspension of Judgment, Disbelief or Belief” https://damienmarieathope.com/2016/03/24/critical-or-analytical-thinking-and-suspension-of-judgment-disbelief-or-belief/

-“Addressing The Ethics of Belief” http://damienmarieathope.com/2016/02/29/addressing-the-ethics-of-belief/
+“Addressing The Ethics of Belief” https://damienmarieathope.com/2016/02/29/addressing-the-ethics-of-belief/

-“Yes, We All Have Beliefs; But What Does That Mean” http://damienmarieathope.com/2015/12/23/yes-we-all-have-beliefs-but-what-does-that-mean/
+“Yes, We All Have Beliefs; But What Does That Mean” https://damienmarieathope.com/2015/12/23/yes-we-all-have-beliefs-but-what-does-that-mean/

 - Challenger, I hold NO beliefs.
 I have reasonable expectations based on evidence.